zuozhenggh/learning-library/analytics-library/sailgp/prepare-schema/prepare-schema.md

    Confirm by clicking "Rest Enable User".
 -->

-## **TASK 2**: Upload SailGP Data To Autonomous Data Warehouse
+## Task 2: Upload SailGP Data to Autonomous Data Warehouse

 1. **Download** the three files that contain the data that we'll use in our analysis:

     - <a href="https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/azjOfz91f8jdUPfvkxVzVUFtb2n-Jj_lXYaWQhvgCLsnOMMPvpLruqaAf5sJduNc/n/odca/b/workshops-livelabs-do-not-delete/o/sailgp_sgp_strm_pivot.csv" target="\_blank">File 1</a>
     - <a href="https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/5yCpZHlzTE70fotF5LS7sYpIQfOi-XdSQ8DhQRSVsClX7cxIq7YvpmSS8wxX5gaM/n/odca/b/workshops-livelabs-do-not-delete/o/sailgp_sgp_sail_history.csv" target="\_blank">File 2</a>
     - <a href="https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/s-A4eEJl4OxSdt02-TcTyz-bQvC_IGczI_PLRflfXx_gzosdKk5t97qMp2UtZ_OU/n/odca/b/workshops-livelabs-do-not-delete/o/sailgp_sgp_windspeed_and_windangles.csv" target="\_blank">File 3</a>

    Save the files on your local machine.
 Make sure that the files are saved with extension `.csv`.

 2. Next, come back to your `SAILGP` ADW console, go to **Tools** tab and click **Open Database Actions**.

-   > You should still have a browser tab open with the main page of the Autonomous Data Warehouse service.
+   You should still have a browser tab open with the main page of the Autonomous Data Warehouse service.
 If not, navigate to this page first.
 Then, open Database Actions.

    **_IMPORTANT_: This time, login with user `SAILOR`, password `Oracle_12345` (Don't login with ADMIN)**